 All application materials must be submitted via UChicago Handshake, Career Advancement’s online job search system.
 For more information about the process of submitting your application using UChicago Handshake, please review the UChicago Handshake information and instructions page.
 Students may only apply to the grant once per year.

 Please note: incomplete applications or applications not formatted according to instructions will not be considered.
-For details on how to submit and format your application see the Detailed Guidelines.
+For details on how to submit and format your application see the Detailed Application Guide.